marios-code-path/demo-chat/chat-core/README.md

         val dest: T
         val timestamp: Instant

-According to the configuration of Serialization in the previous section, a MessageKey will be representated as such:
+According to the configuration of Serialization in the previous section, a MessageKey will be serialized to JSON as such:

 MessageKey.json: